SemMTM/pinterest-clone/README.md

 - How to call a function inside a template: https://stackoverflow.com/questions/57832308/how-do-you-call-a-javascript-function-inside-a-django-template
 - show image in admin - https://dev.to/vijaysoni007/how-to-show-images-of-the-model-in-django-admin-5hk4
 - How to get user id - https://stackoverflow.com/questions/6898260/django-user-id-fields
-- Coding help through the entire project - ChatGPT
+- Coding help throughout the entire project - ChatGPT